deedy5/ddgs/README.md

 # text search
 ddgs text -q "Assyrian siege of Jerusalem"
 # find and download pdf files via proxy
-ddgs text -q "Economics in one lesson filetype:pdf" -r wt-wt -n 50 -p https://1.2.3.4:1234 -d -dd economics_reading
+ddgs text -q "Economics in one lesson filetype:pdf" -r us-en -n 50 -p https://1.2.3.4:1234 -d -dd economics_reading
 # using Tor Browser as a proxy (`tb` is an alias for `socks5://127.0.0.1:9150`)
 ddgs text -q "'The history of the Standard Oil Company' filetype:doc" -n 50 -d -p tb
 # find and save to csv